corvostore/corvostore.github.io/index.md

 # CorvoStore

 [CorvoStore](https://github.com/corvostore) is an in-memory key-value store with complex data types in the value space and optional persistence.
-It was inspired by [Redis](https://Redis.io/), and built by [Peter Reznick](http://www.preznick.com/), [Kalyan Vedala](https://vedala.github.io/) and [Preeti Viswanathan](https://preeV42500.github.io).
+It was inspired by [Redis](https://Redis.io/), and built by [Peter Reznick](http://www.preznick.com/) and [Preeti Viswanathan](https://preeV42500.github.io).

 We were interested in experiencing the challenge of building a significant distributed system, and learning how Redis works and achieves it’s big-O time-complexity benchmarks.
 To this end, we set out to build CorvoStore from scratch, with Redis as a model.
 Our [server](https://www.npmjs.com/package/corvoserver) can be downloaded via NPM, as can our JS [client](https://www.npmjs.com/package/corvo-node-client).